 Outbreak Science Rapid PREreview is an open-source project born by the collaboration of PREreview and Outbreak Science.
 The platform allows for any researcher with an ORCID iD to request or provide rapid, structured reviews of outbreak-related preprints.
 Rapid reviews are structured, high-level reviews designed to capture the importance and quality of the research.
 Rapid reviews by different reviewers are aggregated and visualized to facilitate the rapid interpretation of crowdsourced feedback.

 PREreview is an open project fiscally sponsored by the non-profit organization Code for Science & Society.
 PREreview’s mission is to increase diversity in the scholarly peer review process by empowering all researchers to engage with preprint reviews.

 Outbreak Science is a non-profit organization aimed at advancing the science of outbreak response, in particular by supporting early and open dissemination of data, code, and analytical results.

-OASPA (Open Access Scholarly Publishers Association) is a membership organisation representing a community of scholarly publishers and related organisations, committed to advancing open access, preserving the integrity of scholarship, and promoting best practice.
+OASPA (Open Access Scholarly Publishers Association) is a membership organisation representing a community of scholarly and related organisations, committed to advancing open access, preserving the integrity of scholarship, and promoting best practice.
 OASPA supports the transition to a world in which open access becomes the predominant model of publication for scholarly outputs and helps to ensure a diverse, vibrant, and healthy open access market that supports a wide variety of innovative solutions and business models. https://oaspa.org/